 Q. What Social Media Platforms Should My Business Use?

 A. Not every platform is suitable for every type of business.
 Unfortunately, one size doesn’t fit all and it’s important that you don’t use all the platforms out there just for the sake of it as you will be wasting time and money.
 It’s better to concentrate on a smaller number of relevant platforms that will be beneficial to your business and target the right people.

 Post Planner offers a great guide for businesses on what platforms they should use, with the main platforms for the vast majority of businesses being Facebook and LinkedIn.

 Facebook is ideal for most businesses simply because of the amount of people that are on it, even if you don’t use social media at all personally, everybody knows what Facebook is after all.
 Also this platform is effective as you can use geotargeting quite specifically and engage with your target audience (AdEspresso on Hootsuite have a great guide for this).

 LinkedIn is important as your business needs to communicate and connect with other likeminded people.
 It may not be an obvious choice but this platform is great for networking and connecting with a wider audience of professionals and involves commenting on or sharing relevant posts or articles to your business.

-Instagram is also a very effective social media platform, with over 50% of 18-29 year olds using it.
+Instagram is also a very effective social media platform, with 67% of 18-24 year olds using it.
 If this is the age demographic your business is targeting then it’s a good idea to implement the use of this platform into your social media strategy quite early on.